jacks4ever/DegoogledAndroidAuto/README.md

 7. Tap "Connect to Car" to connect to your car's head unit display

 **Troubleshooting Connection Issues:**
+- If you see "Android Auto closed unexpectedly" error:
+  1. Disconnect and reconnect your phone to the car's USB port
+  2. Try a different USB cable if available
+  3. Make sure to use the USB port labeled for phone connection, not the media-only port
+  4. The app will now show more detailed error messages to help diagnose the issue
 - If you see "Missing permissions" error:
   1. The app will now show exactly which permissions are missing
   2. Go to Settings > Apps > DegoogledAndroidAuto > Permissions